Gauge invariants of linearized gravity with a general background metric: Abstract

 \section{Abstract}

-A general method is proposed for identifying the gauge-invariant part of the metric perturbation within linearized gravity, and the six independent gauge invariants \textit{per~se}, for an arbitrary background metric.
+In linearized gravity with distributed matter, the background metric has no generic symmetries, and decomposition of the metric perturbation into global normal modes is generally impractical.
+This complicates the identification of the gauge-invariant part of the perturbation, which is a concern, for example, in the theory of dispersive gravitational waves whose energy--momentum must be gauge-invariant.
+Here, we propose how to identify the gauge-invariant part of the metric perturbation and the six independent gauge invariants \textit{per~se} for an arbitrary background metric.
 For the Minkowski background, the operator that projects the metric perturbation on the invariant subspace is proportional to the well-known dispersion operator of linear gravitational waves in~vacuum.
+For a general background, this operator is expressed in terms of the Green's operator of the vacuum wave equation.
+If the background is smooth, it can be found asymptotically using the inverse scale of the background metric as a small parameter.